Searchlight2/Searchlight2/README.md

 <br>

-To run Searchlight2, firstly ensure that you have the correctly prepared your four basic input files as desribed [here](#Basic_input_files).
+To run Searchlight2, firstly ensure that you have correctly prepared your four basic input files as desribed [here](#Basic_input_files).
 The next (final) step is to set-up and run the command.
 Searchlight2 can be executed by navigating to the /Searchlight2/Software/ folder and running:

 <br>